pelkmanslab/CellProfilerPelkmans/README.md

 Detailed documentation can be found in the actual Matlab functions (.m files).
 This information can also be queried from the GUI using the `?` button.

-For documentation on standard modules also see [manual](http://cellprofiler.org/linked_files/Documentation/cp1_manual_9717.pdf).
+For documentation on standard modules also see [CellProfiler manual](http://cellprofiler.org/linked_files/Documentation/cp1_manual_9717.pdf).

 ### Standard modules ###